bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 - Strict inferred-mode loading is a policy wrapper around `RuleCallAnalysis`.
   It requires call-only inference input, requires every declared arg to appear in `call`, and then derives the legacy compatibility signature.
+- `Rules` construction requires a Haskell module loader.
+The old explicit-only constructor without a loader has been removed.
 - Inferred rules retain semantic Haskell signatures on `Rule`, including quantified `TypeVar`s, result and arg `Type`s, and Haskell constraints.
 - The current `CM::Type` and model-constraint fields are compatibility views